-5.2 Safeguards Processes for Component 1 Increasing Community Resilience (Livelihood Recovery - Water Supplies)
+5.1 Safeguards Processes - Water Supplies

 A Defining Subprojects

 - VGMD PMU and Area Councils will prepare sub-projects, including the villages, water supply sources (rainwater, groundwater/spring, surface water). - VGMD PMU and Area Councils will undertake screening as per the checklists in Annex A, C and D, and check the Vanuatu environmental legislation. - Investments including an activity in Annex A cannot be accepted for funding. - Investments with potential risks that score 3 or 4 in the screening Checklist in Annex C, a mitigation matrix will be required to accompany the application (sample found in Annex J).
 Where investments have potential risks that score 5, and / or the investment is screened Category B, an EMP will be required to be prepared before the investments can be approved. - Where an EMP is required, the VGMD will prepare the EMP consistent with the ESMF.
 The EMP will be cleared by the World Bank prior to investment implementation. - Community consultation will be carried out and recorded using Annex H. - Train Area Councils and Civil Society Organisation Consortium on the EMSF requirements.